Sahil-Deshmukh-2005/cybersecurity-notes/networking/network-fundamentals/switches-routers.md

 ***

 # Switches
-Switches are like connectors, which connects multiple devices with each other and where they are connected i.e. ports.
+Switches are like connectors, which keeps the data about connected multiple devices and where they are connected i.e. ports.

 ```
     frame